Lucinda, Queensland: Amenities

 Lucinda is serviced by a convenience store, the Hinchinbrook Marine Cove Resort on the waterfront on Dungeness Road, the Wanderers Village Resort on Bruce Parade and a hotel on Lucinda Point Road.

-It is also frequently serviced by Ingham and the nearby town of Halifax.
-Lucinda is serviced 5 days a week by Australia Post.
+Ingham Coast Guard is a marine rescue facility at the junction of Patterson Parade and Warring Street (18.5301°S 146.3345°E).

+There are two boat ramps managed by the Hinchinbrook Shire Council: